TheodorMariusWienert/ZedRos-Extension/README.md

 This work is an extension of the [zed-ros-wrapper](https://github.com/stereolabs/zed-ros-wrapper).
 It is now possible to use a custom [YOLOv5](https://github.com/ultralytics/yolov5) Model to detect all classes the YOLOv5 model was trained on.
-It archieves that by using the [YOLOv5-TensorRT](https://github.com/noahmr/yolov5-tensorrt), many thanks to the author.
+It achieves that by using the [YOLOv5-TensorRT](https://github.com/noahmr/yolov5-tensorrt), many thanks to the author.

-How the extension was implemented is based on [ZED-YOLOv5]( https://github.com/noahmr/zed-yolov5) and [Yolov5 with ZED Custom Box input](https://github.com/stereolabs/zed-examples/tree/master/object%20detection/custom%20detector/cpp/tensorrt_yolov5_v6.0=
+How the extension was implemented is based on [ZED-YOLOv5]( https://github.com/noahmr/zed-yolov5) and [Yolov5 with ZED Custom Box input](https://github.com/stereolabs/zed-examples/tree/master/object%20detection/custom%20detector/cpp/tensorrt_yolov5_v6.0=)

-To install this package you need first to install the following libaries:
+To install this package you need first to install the following libraries:

-##Libraries needed
+## Libraries needed
 - Cuda >10.02
 - Tensorrt  > 8
 - OpenCV (when possible wiht CUDA)
 - yolov5-tensorrt
 - ZED SDK
 - Ros Noetic
-## It was tested with these libaries instaled
+## Tested with these libraries installed
 - Cuda 11.7
 - Tensorrt  8.4.2-1
 - OpenCV with Cuda